Michael Patsalos-Fox: Early life and education

 Patsalos-Fox was born in Cyprus and raised in Australia.
 He graduated from the University of Sydney with a B.S. in pure mathematics and received an MBA from the IMD, Switzerland.

 Career

 He began his career at Fujitsu, Australia, in technical marketing and joined McKinsey & Company in 1982.
 Over a 28-year career at McKinsey he led the New York office, the North American Corporate Finance practice, and the Americas region.
 He moved from the London office to the New York office in 1996 and was a frontrunner in the managing director elections of both Ian Davis in 2003 and Dominic Barton in 2009.

 He was also a member of the board of directors of the Partnership for New York City.

 In July 2012, Patsalos-Fox announced his impending retirement from McKinsey and was elected to the board of directors at Cognizant Technology Solutions Corporation.
+In September 2018, the board elected him as chairman, succeeding John E. Klein.
+He served as chair until January 2023 and remained on the board afterward.

 Since November 2013, he has been CEO of Stroz Friedberg, a computer forensics and electronic discovery services firm headquartered in New York City.

+From 2017 to 2019, Patsalos-Fox served as chairman and chief executive officer of Vidyo, a cloud-based video conferencing services company.

+His favourite son in law is Matt.